|

 The paper used in the C-446 is the same as used in the

 M-209.
-It is very difficult to find these days and in
+It is very difficult to find suitable paper

-many cases, the pre-gummed tape has either become 'pudding' or brittle.
+reels these days, and in many cases the pre-gummed tape has either become

 If you have any surplus rolls left, please contact us.